top of page

 FSVP Compliance Date

-FDA requires all importers to be in compliance with FSVP by the latest of the following: (1) May 30, 2017, (2) six months after the foreign supplier is required to meet the relevant regulations or (3) For an FSVP importer that is itself a manufacturer or processor subject to the supply-chain program provisions in the preventive controls’ regulations, the date by which it has to comply with those provisions.
-Keep track of the timeframe required for compliance and be prepared in advance.
+FDA requires all importers to comply with FSVP by the latest of the following: (1) May 30, 2017, (2) six months after the foreign supplier is required to meet the relevant regulations, or (3) For an FSVP importer that is itself a manufacturer or processor subject to the supply-chain program provisions in the preventive controls regulations, the date by which it has to comply with those provisions.

 Qualified Compliance Individual

-The FDA, in its final FSVP rule, recommends that importers use a qualified individual to develop an FSVP and perform any needed activities.
-It may cost the importer on the front-end, but the savings from ensuring that your imports are in compliance and will not be held at customs, makes all the difference.
-Having a person in the United States that will ensure all hazards are avoided and controls are put in place is essential to regulatory compliance.
+It may cost the importer on the front end, but the savings from ensuring that your imports are in compliance and will not be held at customs makes all the difference.

 In closing, foreign importers need to be wary of the requirements of this final rule and check with their foreign suppliers to ensure they are aware as well.
 Having these controls in place will make the process more streamlined and less costly in the long run.